⚡ Quick answer

 +

 Shaken (車検) is Japan's mandatory vehicle inspection required every two years.
-The cost increases significantly with vehicle age — for vehicles over 10 years old it can exceed the car's market value.
-Rather than pay this escalating cost, Japanese owners sell the car at auction when the next shaken falls due.
-This creates millions of well-maintained, regularly-serviced vehicles entering the market on a predictable cycle.
+The cost escalates with vehicle age — for cars over 10 years old it can exceed the vehicle's current market value.
+Rather than pay this escalating cost, Japanese owners sell at auction when the next shaken falls due, creating millions of well-maintained vehicles entering the market on a predictable cycle.

 Why are Japanese auction sheets so reliable?